Eldfin/SLIFOX/README.md

 - `gof_threshold`: float
     Value between 0 and 1.
     Peaks with a goodness-of-fit value below this threshold will not be evaluated.
-- `colors`: list
-    List of the color names that should be used for the colormap in the image.
-    First color will be used for zero peaks, second for 1 peaks, third for 2 peaks, ...
 - `directory`: string
     The directory path defining where the significance image should be writen to.
     If None, no image will be writen.
+- `colormap`: list
+    Colormap used for the image generation.
+Default is viridis.

 ##### Returns
 - `image_num_peaks`: (n, m)